 You're not looking forward to hurting your significant other's feelings, but if you feel that the relationship isn't working out, you're probably going to have to initiate a break-up.
 There are some ways to take the sting out of it for the other person, however.
 Do it in person, for example.
 If you're in a long-distance relationship, using the phone will be better than sending a letter or a text (please don't break up with anyone in a text).
 Don't point fingers.
 Not only could it additionally hurt the dumpee's feelings, but if he feels inclined, he could promise to change the things you mention, confusing you further.
 Don't drag it out by avoiding the other person or making excuses about why you can't go out with him.
 A clean break is less stressful for everyone and you may be able to salvage a friendship later if the breakup doesn't get too messy.

 If you're in an abusive relationship, alert your parents.
 Don't break up with the abuser when you're completely alone together.
 Remember that the abuser is the one with the problem; the abuse has nothing to do with you.
 Surround yourself with family and friends as you ready yourself to leave the relationship.
+On average, violent behavior in relationships starts between the ages on 12 and 18.
 For additional information, check with TeensAgainstAbuse.org.

 Take a deep breath.
 Just because the relationship didn't work out the way you'd hoped, that doesn't make you less of a person.
 Set a time limit for yourself to be sad, stay in, watch movies, eat ice cream-whatever makes you feel comforted.
 After that, get back to life as usual, and don't forget to be your fabulous self.
 Enjoy being single for a while, fill your weekends with things you love to do, and the right person will show up eventually.
 Getting dumped does hurt your ego, but enlist your best friends and closest family members in helping you remember everything you have to offer.
 You'll be back to normal before you know it.